tbor111/teresaborcuch.github.io/_posts/capstone/2017-02-15-Sentiment-Graph.md

 </script>

 Finally, here are the scores of articles that contain the term "education".
-Since this is a very general word that could easily be used in articles not in articles not about our school systems or the recent pick for Secretary of Education, many of the titles seem off-topic.
+Since this is a very general word that could easily be used in articles not about our school systems or the recent pick for Secretary of Education, many of the titles seem off-topic.
 Perhaps I could include a parameter that sets a minimum number of mentions in before the article is included in the EvaluateTime dataset.